-description of a parallel to Samuel Island, consist of a number of islets, drying reefs and below-water rocks, and are part of Gulf Islands National Park Reserve.
+description of selfe the same of the chain Islets and Anniversary Island, east of and parallel to Samuel Island, consist of a number of islets, drying reefs and below-water rocks, and are part of Gulf Islands National Park Reserve.
 Anniversary Island, at the south end of the chain, has a few trees on it, no camping.
 Surrounding waters and north to Campbell Point on Mayne Island are a protected marine zone managed by Parks Canada.

-427 Georgeson Island (48°51'N, 123°14'W) has a chain of islets, drying reefs and shoals extending 2 miles SE from it; they obstruct the east approach to Georgeson Passage.
-The passage between Georgeson Island and Campbell Point, to from Campbell Point.
+427 Georgeson Island (48°51'N, 123°14'W) has a chain of islets, drying reefs and shoals extending 2 miles SE from of islets, drying reefs and shoals extending 2 miles SE from it; they obstruct the east approach to Georgeson Passage.
+The passage between Georgeson Island and Campbell Point, to the NW, is narrow with a depth of 0.3 m through it.
+Favour the Georgeson Island side to avoid the drying reef extending from Campbell Point.
 Georgeson Island and Campbell Point are part of Gulf Islands National Park Reserve.
 Adjacent waters are a protected marine zone managed by Parks Canada.